Vikingskipet: Events

 The venue is the national stadium for speed skating in Norway.
 It hosts annual ISU Speed Skating World Cup, and has in addition hosted many European and world championships.
 This includes the World Allround Speed Skating Championships in 1993 (for men), 1999, 2004, 2009, 2013 and 2017 tournaments.
 The World Sprint Speed Skating Championships has been held in 1997, 2002 and 2007, while the World Single Distance Championships was held in 1996.
 The European Speed Skating Championships has been held four times, in 1994, 2000, 2006, 2010 and 2014.

 Since 1996, Vikingskipet has hosted The Gathering, a computer party which is held every Easter.
 Concerts held at Vikingskipet include Andrea Bocelli (2005), Beyoncé (2007), Cliff Richard (2007), and Stevie Wonder (2008).

 The Norway women's national football team played Sweden on 21 January 1996, winning 4–0.
 Vikingskipet hosted a round of the Speedway Grand Prix in 2002, 2003 and 2004.
 It was also the service depot and race headquarters for Rally Norway, which was arranged in 2006, 2007 and 2009.
 The latter two were part of the World Rally Championship.

 In March 2011, the Norwegian Skating Association announced that they indented that the Norwegian World Cup events would be moved to Sørmarka Arena in Stavanger, due to low attendance at Vikingskipet.
 Vikingskipet has been selected to host the 2013 World Allround Speed Skating Championships.
-Lillehammer is scheduled to host the 2016 Winter Youth Olympics, with Vikingskipet to host long track speed skating events.
+Lillehammer hosted the 2016 Winter Youth Olympics, with Vikingskipet hosting the long track speed skating events.

+In 2023, the European Cybersecurity Challenge took place in Vikingskipet.